dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-7130** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If an account routed to a coder by an auditor is subsequently submitted by a Physician coder, the account is being removed from the routed coder’s worklist.
+If an account routed to a coder by an Auditor is subsequently submitted by a Physician Coder, the account is being removed from the routed Coder’s worklist.
 This has been corrected.

 > [!info] Additional Configuration Required
 Please contact Support to enable this feature.